 Ironic Echo: From how Landon uses the phrase "It's a madhouse!" in the original to how Dodge uses it.

-Jerk Ass: Dodge is actually even worse than Hunsiker.
+Jerkass: As much as Hunsiker is this trope, Dodge is even worse.
 Tom Felton has said that Dodge "makes Draco look soft" and, let's face it, he would know.

 Lab Pet: Ceasar, the son of a lab chimp, is taken home and made a pet.